risteon/dotfiles/README.md

-Install notes for ubuntu 16.04
+Install notes for Ubuntu 16.04
 =========

 This repo primarily provides a configuration for tmux, vim, zsh and powerline.